rothgyr/religious_musings/mainOutline.md

 description - as of verse 80 we don't have anything about which resurrection, nor that their bodies are even resurrected in this state.

-85: Telestial persons are not redeemed `until the last resurrection, until the Lord, even Christ the Lamb, shall have finished his work`.
+85: Telestial persons are not `redeemed from the devil until the last resurrection, until the Lord, even Christ the Lamb, shall have finished his work`.

 ```